 These really are perfect chocolate crinkle cookies.
 They are easy to whip up, look festive on holiday cookie trays, and taste amazing!
 Everyone will love them!

-LOOKING FOR MORE CHRISTMAS COOKIE RECIPES?
+LOOKING FOR MORE COOKIE RECIPES?
 TRY THESE:

 - Peanut Butter Blossoms